-The group receives funding from the University of Sydney Business School and the Australian Society for the Study of Labour History.
+The group receives funding from the University of Sydney Business School and funding for specific projects from organisations that have included Citigroup and Westfund.
 We also manage the Burren Street archives, which houses material of interest to accounting historians, business historians and labour historians.

 We run research projects funded by business and labour organisations on a variety of themes, and we welcome industry proposals for projects relating to organisational and occupational histories.